bwgraves/HiveSharp/README.md

 # HiveSharp
-A .NET wrapper to call the Hive smart home internal API
+A .NET wrapper to call the api which powers the my.hivehome.com API.